The scheme for level B, C and D LOC events is as detailed below.

 Monthly LOC Committee meeting, with all club members welcome to contribute.
 There are usually some members who arrive from 19.15 onwards for some social time before the meeting.

-The Data Protection Act 1998 imposes rules and safeguards on those who hold and process personal data, i.e. data relating to living identifiable individuals.
+The General Data Protection Regulations (GDPR) 2018 imposes rules and safeguards on those who hold and process personal data.
+5th July 2018.

 Useful links to other orienteering resources on the web.